 HAP is a type of social housing support provided by the local authority

-Housing Assistance Payment (HAP) is a type of social housing support that the local authority can give to people who are unable to fully afford their rent alone.
-This means that the local authority, which is the city or county council, will pay some or all of a person's or family's rent.
-HAP is for people with long-term housing needs and will eventually replace rent supplement for this group.
+Housing Assistance Payment (HAP) is a type of social housing support that the local authority can give to people who are unable to fully afford their rent.
+This means that the local authority, which is the city or county council, will pay some or all of a person’s or family’s rent.
+This payment is for people with long-term housing needs and will eventually replace rent supplement for this group.

 What is HAP?

-Under the HAP scheme you can take up full-time employment and still receive housing support.
+Under this scheme, you can take up full-time employment and still receive housing support.
 Your rent will be paid by your local authority (your city or county council) directly to your landlord, but you will also have to pay a weekly rent contribution to your local authority.
 Your rent contribution will be an amount of money and the amount you pay will be based on your income and ability to pay.

 Who can apply for HAP?